Use the Lexology Navigator tool to compare the answers in this article with those for other jurisdictions.

 In addition, the district courts often require plaintiffs to provide a security deposit before injunctive relief is issued.
 The amount of the security deposit depends on the facts of the case.
 Generally, security deposits are calculated based on the amount of profits that the alleged infringer is expected to lose due to the injunction and the cost of imposing the injunction (eg, the cost of storing the banned import).

 In cases regarding patent validity, a decision may be rendered regarding the grant or invalidation of a patent, depending on the subject of the claim.
-Such decisions are binding on the parties of interest.
+Such decisions are binding as to the parties of interest.

 - Article 102(1) – lost profits based on the number of infringing products sold, multiplied by the patent owner's profits per unit;